 Whilst the large passenger ferries operated by Caledonian MacBrayne only serve the Small Isles a few times a week, Arisaig Marine’s wildlife cruises on the MV Sheerwater make it possible to visit Eigg and either Muck (Mon, Weds, Fri and Sat) or Rum (Thurs only) in a single day.

-The Small Isles are normally visited as part of multi-day itineraries, but this trip is manageable in a day as long as you’re happy spending around half the time at sea.
-There are incredible views to offer and amazing wildlife-spotting opportunities, so we can assure you you won’t be bored on the way!
+The Small Isles are normally visited as part of multi-day itineraries, but this trip is manageable in a day as long as you’re happy spending around half of your time at sea.
+There are incredible views to offer and amazing wildlife-spotting opportunities, so we can assure you that you won’t be bored on the way!

-The timetable is such that you will have the choice of spending approximately 5 hours on the Isle of Eigg or three hours on Muck or two-and-a-half hours on Rum.
-If you opt for Muck or Rum, you will also have around 30 minutes on Eigg to stretch your legs between arrival and departure.
+The timetable is such that you will have the choice of spending approximately 5 hours on the Isle of Eigg or three hours on Muck / two-and-a-half hours on Rum.
+If you opt for Muck or Rum, you will have around 30 minutes on Eigg to stretch your legs between arrival and departure of the boat.
 In each case, the boat departs mid-morning and is due back into Arisaig at around 5pm.

 The Isle of Eigg has a distinctive shape and will be instantly recognisable from Arisaig on a clear day.
 If you opt for a longer stop on Eigg, you can climb the impressive Sgurr to take in the views and visit the local tearoom.

 The tiny Isle of Muck has just 38 inhabitants and is a miniature paradise in the middle of the sea.
-Friendly and welcoming residents and a cosy tearoom will be the highlights of your visit.
+Friendly and welcoming residents, a cosy tearoom and a beautiful beach with views out to the tidal Horse Island will be the highlights of your visit.

-- The boat timetable is approximate since the boat trips across to the islands are also wildlife tours, so if anything interesting is in the area, your captain will divert and/or spend longer to ensure you get a good view!
+- The boat timetable is approximate since the boat trips across to the islands are also wildlife tours, so if anything interesting is in the area, your captain will divert and spend longer at sea to ensure you get a good view!